Liover Peguero Preview, Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

+- The 7.7 strikeouts per nine innings compiled by the Nationals pitching staff ranks 28th in MLB.

-- The Nationals' 4.99 team ERA ranks 27th across all MLB pitching staffs.
+- The Nationals have the 27th-ranked team ERA across all MLB pitching staffs (4.97).

-- Nationals pitchers combine to surrender the most home runs in baseball (220 total, 1.5 per game).
+- Nationals pitchers combine to surrender 220 total home runs at a rate of 1.5 per game (most in baseball).

-- In his most recent appearance on Tuesday, the left-hander threw four innings against the New York Mets, giving up eight earned runs while surrendering seven hits.
+- The right-hander last appeared on Wednesday against the New York Mets, when he tossed five innings, allowing two earned runs while giving up six hits.

+- The 25-year-old has a 5.56 ERA and 7.7 strikeouts per nine innings across eight games this season, while allowing a batting average of .235 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.